Estonia Crypto Tax 2

 • Hardware and software

-• Transportation and accommodation required for business trips
+• Transportation- and accommodation-related costs, which are necessary for business trips

 • Bank and transaction fees